-In Level 3M, students offer course units aggregating to thirty-two credits in credit valued course units choosing course units from Level 3G aggregating to sixteen credits and course units from Level 3M/4M aggregating to sixteen credits in the subject of specialisation.
+In Level 3M, for special degree in subjects other than Computer Science students offer course units aggregating to thirty-two credits in credit valued course units choosing course units from Level 3G aggregating to sixteen credits and course units from Level 3M/4M aggregating to sixteen credits in the subject of specialisation.
 They also follow the three auxiliary course units listed in the previous section.
 Only the thirty two credits earned in the credit-valued course units shall be used to compute the overall or any other GPA.

-In Level 3M, for special degree in subjects other than Mathematics students offer:
+In Level 3M, for special degree in subjects other than Computer Science and Mathematics students offer:

 - a).
 An Auxiliary course unit in Management and Entrepreneurial skills. - b).
 An Auxiliary course unit in Communication Skills. - c).
 An Auxiliary course unit in Career Guidance. - d).
 Level 3G Core course units aggregating to eight credits and elective course units aggregating to four credits in the subject of specialisation. - e).
 Level 3G Course units aggregating to four credits from other Principal Subject(s) in consultation with the department of the subject of specialization and - f).
-Course units chosen from Level 3M/4M in the subject of specialisation aggregating to sixteen credits.
+Course units chosen from Level 3M in the subject of specialisation aggregating to sixteen credits.